ellakoa/postcard-poem/content/posts/a-bit-of-perspective.md

 metaImage: /img/face.jpg
 alt: "111"
 poem: |-
-  Is the sea a great big pool
+  Imagine the sea is a great big pool that clings to a vast spinning ball
-  that clings to a vast spinning ball
+  Spinning so fast, if it were to stall
-  Spinning so fast, if it were to stall would the sea become a waterfall?
+  The sea would cascade as a waterfall

   Are we ever the right way up
   or on the very top of this gyrating prop?